jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 3) Call the `calculator` through the Kong Gateway Route.
 Use command defined at step #6 of Use case #9

 ### Example #10-b: Request | `WSDL VALIDATION`: use a WSDL definition which imports an XSD schema with Kong Ingress Controller (KIC)
-1) If it’s not done yet, create the Kubernetes External Service and the related Ingress kind (see topic: `How configure and test calculator Web Service in Kong Ingress Controller (KIC)`)
+1) If it’s not done yet, create the Kubernetes External Service and the related Ingress kind (see topic: `How to configure and test calculator Web Service in Kong Ingress Controller (KIC)`)
 2) Create the Kubernetes `KongPlugin` of `soap-xml-request-handling`.
 The yaml file is already configured in regards of `èxample #10-a`: `wsdl` in `XsdApiSchema` and XSD import in `xsdApiSchemaInclude`
 ```sh
 kubectl apply -f kic/kongPlugin-SOAP-XML-request.yaml